 EM&V reports for the demand-side program in question.

+Date by which a final EM&V report for the demand-side program in question will be filed.

+.

-Date by which a final EM&V report for the demand-side program in question will be filed by filing information and documentation required by 4 CSR 240-3.164(5).
-The commission shall approve or reject such applications for discontinuation of utility demand-side programs within thirty (30) days of the filing of an application under this section only after providing an opportunity for a hearing.
+(B)The commission shall approve or reject such applications for discontinuation of utility demand-side programs within thirty (30) days of the filing of an application under this section only after providing an opportunity for a hearing.

 (6) Provisions for Customers to Opt-Out of Participation in Utility Demand-Side Programs.